futureag/experimental/README.md

 This is a fork of the [MVP II](https://github.com/webbhm/OpenAg-MVP-II).

-It maintains the same funcionality as the MVP and adds some additional features.
+It maintains the same functionality as the MVP and adds some additional features.
 Many thanks to the team that created the MVP II code and hardware designs.

 ## Background